RenderKit/embree/README.md

 slightly enlarged `tnear`, and if you want to include intersections at `tfar` pass a slightly enlarged `tfar`.

-The intersection context (`context` argument) can specify flags to optimize traversal and a filter callback function to be invoked for every intersection.
-Further, the pointer to the intersection context is propagated to callback functions invoked during traversal and can thus be used to extend the ray with additional data.
-See Section `RTCIntersectContext` for more information.
+The ray query context (`context` argument) can specify flags to optimize traversal and a filter callback function to be invoked for every intersection.
+Further, the pointer to the ray query context is propagated to callback functions invoked during traversal and can thus be used to extend the ray with additional data.
+See Section `RTCRayQueryContext` for more information.

 The ray pointer passed to callback functions is not guaranteed to be identical to the original ray provided.
-To extend the ray with additional data to be accessed in callback functions, use the intersection context.
+To extend the ray with additional data to be accessed in callback functions, use the ray query context.

 The ray/hit structure must be aligned to 16 bytes.